tomhea/flip-jump/tests/README.md

    - They run for each os, with the latest supported python.
 3. `pytest --all` in parallel.
    - Runs on the latest supported python, on ubuntu.
+   - The results are printed as a table in the workflow summery ([for example](https://github.com/tomhea/flip-jump/actions/runs/7170673166/attempts/1#summary-19523946921)).

+Any PR to the main branch must succeed in all of these tests, in order to be merged.

 ## Run the Linters
 - `tox` - will run anything: all the linters + `pytest --regular` for all python versions + `pytest-all`.